FREE SHIPPING on orders of $85 or more

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hundley have been found, including Handley, Hanley, Handeley, Hanly and others.

 This web page shows only a small excerpt of our Hundley research.
-Another 207 words (15 lines of text) covering the year 1086 is included under the topic Early Hundley History in all our PDF Extended History products.
+Another 207 words (15 lines of text) covering the year 1086 is included under the topic Early Hundley History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Hundley Notables in all our PDF Extended History products.
+More information is included under the topic Early Hundley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hundley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 102 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 102 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hundley were among those contributors: